Applicants pursuing the following credentials must pass an exam prior to earning Endorsement:

 -

-your work experiences with infants/toddlers and their families, where you are working from a relationship-based perspective practicing infant mental health.
+your work experiences with infants, toddlers/young children and their families, where you are working from a relationship-based perspective practicing infant/early childhood mental health, and

 -

-your experience of reflective supervision (individual or group).
+your experience with reflective supervision (individual or group).

 -